Encoding classical information into quantum resources: Applications

 \subsection{Collective encoding and encoding via permutations}

-Let us now switch to an $n$-partite system with equal local dimensions $d$, prepared in a state $\rho_{1\dots n}$.
+Let us now switch to an $n$-partite system with equal Hilbert spaces of dimension $d$, prepared in a state $\rho_{1\dots n}$.
 We want to discuss encodings into resources destroyed by two types of resource destroying maps, $\G_{\mathrm{col}}$ and $\G_{\mathrm{per}}$, acting on each $n$-partite system via

 Here, the integral in the first equation goes over all $d$-dimensional unitaries $U(g)$ (according to the Haar measure), and the sum in the second equation is over all permutations $\pi_i$ between $n$ subsystems.
 In the case of $\G_{\mathrm{col}}$, Theorems~\ref{thm:single-shot}~and~\ref{thm:asymptotic} allow us to study the encoding power of collective unitaries, i.e., the amount of information that can be encoded into $\rho_{1\dots n}$ (or $N$ copies of it) when the allowed operations are given by the same unitary on each subsystem.
 This can be interpreted as encoding information in the global degrees of freedom, as such unitaries cannot affect relative degrees of freedom between different subsystems.
 And, in the case of $\G_{\mathrm{per}}$, we can investigate how much information can be encoded by just permuting subsystems between $n$ parties.